dema-trading-ai/docs/docs/your_first_strategy/results_explained.md

 This table shows the performance of the strategy (on portfolio level, so not divided by coin pair).
 A brief explanation of each of the terms used:

 * **End capital**: total amount of capital at the end of backtesting period.
-This capital is the sum of the budget (that can be used to start new trades) and the total worth of your open trades (converted to your base currency).
+This capital is the sum of your current budget (the available funds that can be used to start new trades) and the total worth of your open trades (converted to your base currency).
 * **Overall profit**: total profit percentage (100 * starting capital / end capital)
 * **Max. realised drawdown**: for a more detailed explanation, see the [Termsheet](/knowledge_library/term_sheet).
 * **Max. seen drawdown**: for a more detailed explanation, see the [Termsheet](/knowledge_library/term_sheet).